Tapering the Annual Pension Allowance for High Earners

 When calculating ‘threshold income’, the member’s pension contributions are deducted, and the employer contributions are not added in.

-From this new tax year, the tapered annual allowance applies to those people with ‘threshold income’ of more than £200,000 and ‘adjusted income’ of more than £240,000.
-The maximum amount of reduction is now £36,000 so giving a minimum tapered annual allowance of £4,000.
+As stated above from 6 April 2020 the tapered annual allowance applies to those people with ‘threshold income’ of more than £200,000 and ‘adjusted income’ of more than £240,000.
+The maximum amount of reduction is £36,000 so giving a minimum tapered annual allowance of £4,000.

 If someone’s threshold income is less than £200,000, then they are not subject to the taper, and there is no need to work out adjusted income.